Loosekonnection/CodeRefactor/README.md

 ## Issues Identified:

 *	There is no meta information:
-    * Viewport - <span style="color:red">Although there is no users story or criteria for responsive design, this is an important accessibility feature that needs raising.</span>
+    * Viewport - <span style="color:red">Although there is no user story or criteria for responsive design, this is an important accessibility feature that I would advise upon.</span>
     * Description
     * Keywords
     * Author